Bruce Littlefield

-Education and career
+Early life and education

 Littlefield was born in South Carolina and graduated in 1985 from Brookland-Cayce High School in Cayce, South Carolina.
 He went to the University of South Carolina where he wrote for The Daily Gamecock newspaper, and graduated in 1989 with a degree in broadcast journalism and membership in Phi Beta Kappa.)

+Career

 After graduation, Littlefield moved to New York City and worked as a model and an actor until being awarded scholarships by the Freedom Forum and Mortar Board to do graduate studies.
 He obtained his MA in journalism from NYU's School of Journalism in 1995.

 Littlefield has appeared on The Rachael Ray Show and has been featured in The New York Times, The Boston Globe, the New York Post, People Magazine, the National Enquirer, OK!
 Magazine, Saveur, This Old House, the New York Daily News, Miami Herald, The Boston Herald, Chicago Tribune, and the Los Angeles Times.

 In 2002, with partner Scott Stewart, a senior vice president at the Corcoran Group, he opened the Rosendale Cement Company restaurant in Rosendale, New York, and then in 2005 opened a second restaurant, The Alamo: Mexican Food Worth Fighting For.

 In 2010, Littlefield was a holiday spokesperson for TJ Maxx and Marshalls.